Marketing During COVID19

-Like the consumer of any other brand, your clients’ behavior can change dramatically during a recession.
+Like the consumer of any other brand, the wise dentist’s clients’ behavior can change dramatically during a recession.
 Traditionally marketers have segmented their market slices by demographics.
 For example, a profile could be “Female/Age:30-40/Parent/Middle income”.

 Psychographic segmentation segments people by their values, attitudes, of lifestyles.
 A set of Psychographic segments could be, for example, “Traditionalist” or “Green environmentalist.”

 In a recessionary climate like that brought on by COVID19, demographic segmentation or even psychographic segmentation may be a lot less relevant than psychological segmentation.